AM-ash-OR-AM-I/PasslockDesktop/README.md

 </details>
 <details>
 <summary>Adding menu icon</summary>
-Hello there, if you are using linux and want to add passlock to applications menu then follow these steps:
+If you are using linux and want to add passlock to applications menu then follow these steps:

 ```bash
 $ cd ~/.local/share/applications